-Ferry fire kills at least 30 in southern Bangladesh
+Ferry fire kills at least 37 in southern Bangladesh

 Ferry accidents are common and are often blamed on overcrowding and lax rules in Bangladesh, which is crisscrossed by about 130 rivers.
 Ferries are a leading means of transportation, especially in the southern and northeastern regions.

-In April, 25 people died after a ferry collided with another vessel and capsized outside Bangladesh’s capital.
+In April, 25 people died after a ferry collided with another vessel and capsized outside Dhaka.